vshpotter/microsoft-365-docs/copilot/microsoft-365-copilot-e3-guide.md

 This section introduces you to the DLP policy creation process.
 DLP policies are a powerful tool.
 Make sure you:

 - Understand the data you're protecting and the goals you want to achieve.
 - Take time to design a policy before you implement it.
 You want to avoid any unintended issues.
-We don't you create a policy, and then only tune the policy by trial-and-error.
+We don't recommend you create a policy, and then only tune the policy by trial-and-error.
 - Work through [Data loss prevention - Before you begin](/purview/dlp-learn-about-dlp#before-you-begin) before you start designing a policy.
 This step helps you understand the concepts and the tools you use to create and manage DLP policies.

 #### 1. Open the Microsoft Purview portal